Abrx1921/Electric-vs.-Traditional-Vehicles-Case-Study/README.md

 ## 2. Prepare

+Decide what data you need to collect in order to answer your questions.

 [Data Source](https://catalog.data.gov/dataset/the-epa-automotive-trends-report-greenhouse-gas-emissions-fuel-economy-and-technology-sinc) and [License](https://edg.epa.gov/EPA_Data_License.html)

 The EPA Automotive Trends Report Dataset contains 5,392 rows and 54 columns spanning a 47-year period (1975 to 2022).